aymspecial/WebpDropConverter/README.md

 ## Motivations
 1. I'm not interested in WebP, But often annoyed with WebP format files on Browsing.
 So I made D&D easy converter of WebP image files.
-2. Using C++(MFC), std::thread, mutex and messaging, I tried to make substantial project of multithread.
+2. Using C++(MFC), std::thread, mutex and messaging, I tried to make template project of multithread.

 ## Links
 Thanks for following SDKs.<br/>